markusunger/200_OK_admin/case-study.md

 - cacheable inside of
 - a layered system

-Modern APIs often do not follow all of those principles closely and are thus often called _RESTful_, meaning that they follow most but not all of the REST style guidelines.
-Seldomly does an API provide the hypermedia functionality that Fielding described as an interface constraint: HATEOAS (_Hypermedia As The Engine Of Application State_) means that responses include contextual hyperlinks to related resources, allowing API usage without any prior knowledge of its design.
-[2] Many APIs labelled as _RESTful_ do also not adhere strictly to mapping all possible actions to a resource, another key piece of Fieldings's original paper.
+REST is only an architecture style and modern implementations don't necessarily have to follow all guidelines which is why most modern REST APIs are labelled as _RESTful_, meaning that they only incorporate an (albeit large) subset of the original REST specification.
+HATEOAS (_Hypermedia As The Engine Of Application State_) is something that is often missing from RESTful APIs.
+HEATEOAS means that API responses should include contextual hyperlinks to related resources, allowing API usage without any prior knowledge of its design.
+[2]

 _200 OK_ follows most REST principles in that it: